On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Introduction

 The study of hyperplane sections and projections of convex bodies is a classical and actively developing area of modern convex geometry, with deep connections to functional analysis, geometric tomography, and high-dimensional probability.
 Extremal questions about $k$-dimensional sections — for example, determining maximal or minimal volumes of such sections — encode subtle quantitative information about the geometry of a body and are related to central problems of the field, cf. for example the Busemann–Petty problem \cite{BP} and the slicing problem (recently settled in \cite{KL}).
 We refer the reader to the recent survey \cite{NT} as well as the monographs \cite{Kold-book}, \cite{BGVV} for a detailed account of history, related works and advances in the field as well as numerous applications.

 The present work further explores and complements some of the results of the recent paper \cite{AB}, where the first two named authors initiated a systematic study of sections of convex bodies placed in \emph{John's position}.
-John's position is a canonical normalisation: if the maximal inscribed Euclidean ball of a convex body $K\subset\mathbb R^n$ is the unit ball $B_2^n$, then John \cite{John} exhibited contact points $v_1,\dots,v_m\in\partial K\cap S^{n-1}$ and positive weights $c_1,\dots,c_m$ that satisfy
+John's position is a canonical normalization, which happens when the maximum volume ellipsoid contained in the convex body $K\subset\mathbb R^n$ is the Euclidean unit ball $B_2^n$.
+In such case, John \cite{John} exhibited contact points $v_1,\dots,v_m\in\partial K\cap S^{n-1}$ and positive weights $c_1,\dots,c_m$ that satisfy

-where $\mathrm{Id}_n$ denotes the identity in $\mathbb{R}^n$.
-These identities provide a flexible algebraic framework that allows one to reduce multidimensional volume problems to a combination of one-dimensional estimates and functional inequalities.
+where $\mathrm{Id}_n$ denotes the identity in $\mathbb{R}^n$, $\partial K$ denotes the boundary of $K$, and $S^{n-1}$ denotes the Euclidean sphere.
+These identities provide a flexible algebraic framework that allows to reduce multidimensional volume problems to a combination of one-dimensional estimates and functional inequalities.